This image displays widespread raised and flat lesions coming together into larger lesions typical of drug rashes (eruptions).

 Self-Care Guidelines

-For mild or limited skin reactions, you could have your child:
+For mild skin reactions affecting only small areas of the body, you could have your child:

 Treatments

-• Topical corticosteroid (cortisone) creams or lotions for red, inflamed skin
+• Topical corticosteroid (cortisone) creams or lotions to soothe red, inflamed skin.

 Visit Urgency

-Prepare a list for the doctor of all of your child’s medications, including prescription and over-the-counter pills or syrups as well as topical creams, vitamins, and herbal or homeopathic remedies.
-Be sure to include medicines that your child may take only on occasion.
+Prepare a list of all the child’s medications, including prescription and over-the-counter pills or syrups, as well as topical creams, vitamins, and herbal or homeopathic remedies for the medical professional.
+Be sure to include medicines your child takes only occasionally.
 If possible, try to document when your child started taking each medication.
-Also make certain that you know about any previous reactions your child might have had to medicines or food.
+Also note any previous reactions your child may have had to medicines or foods.

 References